What to Expect at a Wine Tasting 🍷

 “A nose of… melted pine needles and burnt toast?”

-The wine world has a lot of words – the best words, to quote a certain President – from “nose” (the wine’s bouquet) to “legs” (the amount of alcohol trickling down the sides of a swished glass) to “plonk” (that stuff you drank in college, when you couldn’t afford any better).
+The wine world has a lot of words, from “nose” (the wine’s bouquet) to “legs” (the amount of alcohol trickling down the sides of a swished glass) to “plonk” (that stuff you drank in college, when you couldn’t afford any better).
 There’s an entire glossary worth of descriptors covering everything from a wine’s acidity to its balance, or how well the alcohol, acidity, tannin and sweetness are working together.
 The terminology could set one’s head spinning, never mind the actual wine.

 So don’t be afraid to take a leap when describing a wine’s flavour.
 Everyone’s palate is different and what stands out for you may be too subtle for others to notice.
 Your tasting room host will likely prompt you to watch for one taste or another – and if they’ve said something you don’t understand, ask them about it.
 Soon you’ll be riffing on moody cherry notes and hints of citrus like an absolute poet.
 Here’s how to look like a pro!